aras-p/glsl-optimizer/src/gallium/docs/source/glossary.rst

       Multi-Sampled Anti-Aliasing.
 A basic anti-aliasing technique that takes multiple samples of the depth buffer, and uses this information to smooth the edges of polygons.

+   TCL
+      Transform, Clipping, & Lighting.
+The three stages of preparation in a rasterizing pipeline prior to the actual rasterization of vertices into fragments.